-All Android devices come accompanied by the Gmail and Email apps, which can be used to gain entry into the iCloud e-mail.
+All Android devices come accompanied by the Gmail and Email apps which can be used to gain entry into the iCloud e-mail ( Gmail Not Sending Emails ).
 There are also alternative e-mail applications to access iCloud from Android.
 The procedure is rather familiar if you have set up a POP3 or IMAP e-mail address previously.

 Step 1: Access Email and click on the menu icon in the top-right area.
 (In case you have never exercised the Email application previously, just access it and use Step 3.)